 A paper on Zhuangzi's absolute values and how he argues for them (under review)

-A paper defending the perceptual view of seeing absence
+A paper defending the perceptual view of seeing absence (under review)

 A paper on how we know we are really in love